boat-builder/agentpod/SPEC.md

 > Why don't we use "send_message" or something similar to send the messages back to the user?

 As all the models becoming reasoning models, internal monologue is becoming a different thing at the model level.
-With that, all the non-thinking tokens the model generates must sent to the user
+With that, all the non-thinking tokens the model generates must sent to the user.

+> Why do we have skills instead of sub agents?

+Organizing different capabilities as skills or sub agents is just a matter of semantics.
+Technically, on the low level, they don't differ.

+> Why the agent handoff happen at the root level instead of giving each sub agents (skilled agent execution) the ability to call other agents (skills)